Leaves

 When an employee applies for leave, a notification is sent to the approver’s Inbox section.

 The Super Admin can view complete leave application details, including employee information, leave type, duration, and reason.
 From the Inbox, the Super Admin can approve or decline the leave request.
-Once an action is taken, the employee’s leave status and leave balance are updated automatically based on the decision.
-Next, the Super Admin can configure company-level leave settings to define how leave policies are applied across the organization.
+Once an action is taken, the employee’s leave status and leave balance are updated automatically based on the decision. from the Inbox section, clicking Decline prompts the system to ask for a decline reason before completing the action.

 Companies Leave Settings :